smarie/mkdocs-gallery/docs/index.md

 The entire original [gallery of examples from sphinx-gallery](https://sphinx-gallery.github.io/stable/auto_examples/index.html) has been ported [here](http://127.0.0.1:8000/generated/gallery/).
 You may wish to check it out in order to see how each technical aspect translates in the mkdocs world.

+You can look at the configuration used to generate it here: [mkdocs.yml](https://github.com/smarie/mkdocs-gallery/blob/main/mkdocs.yml).

 ## See Also